 Figure 3

 The poverty rate is calculated as the geometric mean of the rates for 2021 and 2022.
 For Iceland, the poverty rate is estimated using the same method as in Figure 1, assuming that its change follows the same trend as the at-risk-of-poerty rate, which defines the poverty threshold as 60% of the median disposable income.
-The poverty rate for Australia is from 2020, for Denmark from 2019, for Germany from 2019 and 2020, for Japan from 2021, and for Switzerland from 2020 and 2021.
+The poverty rate for Australia is from 2020 and for Japan from 2021.
 Country code: See the Eurostat Website.

 The Continental European model, on the other hand, is characterized by low employment rates and low poverty rates.
-France and Belgium are the only two economies that meet these criteria, while Luxembourg meets the low employment rate criterion in 2023 and 2024.
+France, Belgium, and Luxembourg are the only three european countries that meet these criteria.
 Interestingly, Taiwan, despite being an East Asian country, shares similar characteristics and material welfare levels.
 Japan and South Korea, however, follow entirely different patterns.
 Japan aligns with the Anglo-Saxon model, which features high employment rates and high poverty rates.
 In contrast, South Korea reflects the Mediterranean model, characterized by low employment rates and high poverty rates.

 Country code: See the Eurostat Website.